matevz/game-node/plugins/farcasterPlugin/README.md

 import { GameAgent } from "@virtuals-protocol/game";

 const agent = new GameAgent("API_KEY", {
-  name: "Twitter Bot",
+  name: "Farcaster Bot",
-  goal: "Increase engagement and grow follower count",
+  goal: "Engage with the Farcaster community",
-  description: "A bot that can post tweets, reply to tweets, and like tweets",
+  description: "A bot that can post casts on Farcaster",
-  workers: [twitterPlugin.getWorker()],
+  workers: [farcasterPlugin.getWorker()],
 });
 ```